adobe/helix-run-query/README.md

 ### Queries

-    Query files live in the src/queries directory.
-They are static resources; that are loaded into run-query and then sent to Bigquery for actual execution.
-It is up to the developer to ensure their query is correct; this can be done by using the Bigquery console.
+    Query files live in the `src/queries` directory.
+They are static resources; that are loaded into `run-query` and then sent to BigQuery for actual execution.
+It is up to the developer to ensure their query is correct; this can be done by using the BigQuery console.

-    Once a query file is complete and correct, you may add it as a static resource; so that it won't be excluded during openwhisk deployment.
+    Once a query file is complete and correct, you may add it as a static resource; so that it won't be excluded during OpenWhisk deployment.
-    In the root of the repository; find the package.json and add your query file (file with .sql extension) under static:
+    In the root of the repository; find the package.json and add your query file (file with `.sql` extension) under `static`:

+    ```json
     "wsk": {
     "name": "helix-services/run-query@${version}",
         "static": [
             "src/queries/next-resource.sql"
         ]
     },
+    ```

     Now, query file can be executed as an action; triggered by a request as such:

-    http -f POST https://adobeioruntime.net/api/v1/web/helix/helix-services/run-query@v1/SOME-QUERY-WITHOUT-EXTENSION?limit=20 param1=value1 param2=value2
+    ```bash
+    curl -X POST -H "Content-Type: application/json" https://adobeioruntime.net/api/v1/w/helix-services/run-query@v1/next-resource -d
+    '{"service":"secretService", "token":"secretToken", "queryParam1":"value"}'
+    ```

 ### Parameterized Queries